benwaugh/ucl-swc/index.md

 Tomorrow I expect sunshine!

 And the more snow the day after.
+Hopefully not.